-Question 4 [2 pts]: Describe what the eigenvectors look like.
+Question 5 [2 pts]: Describe what the eigenvectors look like.
 How do they compare to the STA?

-Question 5 [2 pts]: Computing the STC requires a lot of data.
-How can we be sure that we have computed enough to accurately estimate the STC eigenspectrum?
-Can you come up with a simple way to test if we need more data (without recording more data)?
+Question 6 [2 pts]: Computing the STC requires a lot of data.
+How can we be sure that we have computed enough to accurately estimate the STC eigenvalue spectrum?
+Can you describe in words (you don’t have to do it) a simple way to test if we need more data (without recording more data)?

 1.4 Linear-nonlinear (LN) models